yushan777/stable-diffusion-token-checker/readme.md

 The purpose of this notebook is to check what a given token / token+class pair might generate from the model you are planning to train on.
 It will also show a breakdown of how your token is tokenized.

 A 3x3 grid of images will be generated prompted with a given token from a list.
-You can also include class words so that each token will be paired with the class and also added to the list.
+You can also include class words so that each token will be paired with the selected classes and also added to the list.

 You can add a series of token words (comma separated).